Syncfusion AI Assistant

 Configure the popup list

-By default, the width of the popup list automatically adjusts according to the DropDownList input element’s width, and the height of the popup list has 350px.
-The height and width of the popup list can also be customized using the PopupHeight and PopupWidth properties respectively.
+By default, the popup list width adjusts to the DropDownList input width, and the popup list height is 350px.
+Customize the height and width using the PopupHeight and PopupWidth properties.

 <SfDropDownList TValue="string" TItem="Games" PopupHeight="350px" PopupWidth="350px" Placeholder="Select a game" DataSource="@LocalData">